Master of Science in Information Technology Management (MSITM)

 - An acceptable score on the GMAT or GRE, taken within the last five years.
 This requirement will be waived if the student has earned a bachelor’s degree from a regionally accredited college or university with a minimum cumulative grade point average of 3.0, or if the student has earned a Master’s degree from a regionally accredited college or university.

-- An official transcript with the baccalaureate degree posted and mailed directly by the registrar from the college or university that granted the undergraduate degree must be sent to the Office of Graduate Admissions.
-Official transcripts must be submitted from all institutions that the student has received credit for work completed toward the undergraduate degree.
+- A transcript with the baccalaureate degree posted and mailed directly by the registrar from the college or university that granted the undergraduate degree must be sent to the Office of Graduate Admissions.
+Transcripts must be submitted from all institutions that the student has received credit for work completed toward the undergraduate degree.

 - A completed resume and an essay that includes a statement of professional goals must be sent to the School of Business and Economics.